EUGENE M. MCCARTHY, PHD GENETICS, ΦΒΚ

-Jaguar-leopard hybrids occur only in captivity, given that the parents' ranges are isolated on separate continents.
+Given that their parents' ranges are isolated on separate continents, jaguar-leopard hybrids occur only in captivity.
 They are known under various names, “lepjags” (jaguar female × leopard male) or “jaguleps” (jaguar-leopardess).
 Other names are “jagopards” (jaguar-leopardess) and “leguars” (jaguar female × leopard male).

-This hybrid was placed in the Zoological Gardens of London on April 14, 1908, and is probably the same individual that was later stuffed and put on display as a jaglion at the Natural History Museum at Tring (see image at the top of this page).
+This hybrid was placed in the Zoological Gardens of London on April 14, 1908, and is probably the same individual that was later stuffed and put on display as a jaglion at the Natural History Museum at Tring (see image below).

 By the same author: Handbook of Avian Hybrids of the World, Oxford University Press (2006).

 Publications consulted: Anonymous 1948; Antonius 1951a; Bartlett and Bartlett 1900; de Lavison 1863; Fitzinger 1855 (includes picture of hybrid), 1868, 1869; Flower 1929a (p.
 79); Gray 1972; Hemmer 1966 (Figs. 79, 82), 1968c; International Zoo Yearbook 1970, 1971; Kemna 1953; Leyhausen 1950; Mitchell 1930; Noack 1908a, 1908b; Peters 1978; Petzsch 1951, 1956; Pohle 1969; Przibram 1910; Rörig 1903; Severtzov 1858; Windischbauer 1968 (includes picture of hybrid); Urbain and Rinjard 1950.
 Picture: tinyurl.com/had9skq; Internet: tinyurl.com/hey3grd.